Uberspace/lab/source/guide_bitwarden.rst

 Install Bitwarden_rs
 --------------------

-Clone the repository into your document root.
+Clone the repository into your home directory.
 It will create the directory ``~/bitwarden_rs`` automatically.

+.. warning :: At the moment (current date: 24.07.2020) there is an unofficial patch of some dependencies that have not yet made it into all the official repositories.
+You can find the discussion about it `on GitHub <https://github.com/Uberspace/lab/issues/708>`_.
+Therefore you have to use a special branch to install bitwarden_rs currently.
+Make sure to check back and update your installation, once all dependencies have been updated.

 .. code-block:: console

  [isabell@stardust ~]$ git clone https://github.com/dani-garcia/bitwarden_rs.git
+ [isabell@stardust ~]$ cd bitwarden_rs
+ [isabell@stardust bitwarden_rs]$ git checkout origin/async
+ [isabell@stardust bitwarden_rs]$

 In order to build bitwarden_rs  sucessfully you'll need to set an environment variable pointing to the sqlite3 header files: